irods/irods_capability_indexing/README.md

 To enable the Indexing capability, prepend the following plugin configuration to the list of rule engines in `/etc/irods/server_config.json`.
 Plugin-specific configuration options are explained below.

+> [!IMPORTANT]
-**IMPORTANT: The comments in the JSON structure are for explanatory purposes and must not be included in your configuration.
-Failing to follow this requirement will result in the server failing to stand up.**
+> The comments in the JSON structure are for explanatory purposes and must not be included in your configuration.
+Failing to follow this requirement will result in the server failing to stand up.

 ```js
 "rule_engines": [